Brittle quiet after two days of communal mayhem in northeast Delhi, toll rises to 24

 Shrivastava's appointment came in the wake of Patnaik facing flak for failing to curb the spiralling violence in the backdrop of US President Donald Trump's visit, sources said.
 The Delhi Police said it has arrested 106 people for their alleged involvement in the violence and have registered 18 FIRs.

 "No untoward incident was reported on Wednesday and PCR calls from northeast Delhi have reduced," Additional Commissioner of Police (Crime) Mandeep Singh Randhawa told reporters.
-On day three of the trouble, the death toll rose from 13 on Tuesday to 24 on Wednesday.
+On day three of the trouble, the death toll stood at 13 on Tuesday.

-"The death toll has risen to 24," GTB Hospital Medical Superintendent Sunil Kumar said.
+"The death toll at GTB Hospital has risen to 25," GTB Hospital Medical Superintendent Sunil Kumar said.
 Unusually, the estimate of more than 200 injured and the dead has come not from the police but hospital authorities.
-Hospital authorities said of the 22 deceased at the GTB, at least nine received gun shots.
+Hospital authorities said of the deceased at the GTB, at least nine received gun shots.
 One of the deceased is also a woman, authorities said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)